Home

 Best-Travel-Deals-Tips.com Overseas Air Travel Tips:

 Ignatius has given us some great tips and I have few others I'd like to share about overseas travel.
-Once I get through airport security and on the plane, I like to organize my seating area for the flight.
-You might want to check out some smart packing accessories and carry-on advice available on Magellan's, the experts in travel accessories, where I get a lot great "travel tools" for my flight.
 If you're worried about jet lag ruining your vacation, I've mastered the art of avoiding jet lag so check out my tips.

 Finally, your cell phone may not work abroad or it will cost you a fortune if you do use it.
 Find out five things you need to know when using your cell phone overseas.